What is Orthodontics?

 Will teeth have to be extracted?

-Obviously dental extractions are not a decision taken lightly.
+Obviously thorough assessment and planning goes into any extraction decision.
 Each treatment plan is individually tailored and in some cases extractions are advised to ensure the best result both for the short and long term.
 Sometimes the final decision is delayed 6-9 months into treatment.

 How long is Orthodontic treatment?

-The average time in braces is 18-24 months.
+The average time for treatment is anywhere between 12-24 months.
 More complex cases, and those where instructions are not followed, may take up to three years or longer.
 We have one or two visits in the year following the removal of the braces.
 This is the retention phase of treatment.

 How much does treatment cost?